LGro/coagulate/README.md

 Coagulate is a smartphone app to synchronize contact details and share current as well as future locations in a privacy preserving manner for everyone who wants to stay in touch with their peers.

-When you are visiting a city, find out immediately who of your old friends you could meet and directly contact them with up-to-date contact details.
+When you plan to visit a city, find out immediately who of your old friends you could meet and directly contact them with up-to-date contact details.

 **Features:**
 - You can connect with existing contacts in an end-to-end encrypted manner to securely and privately keep each others' contact details up-to-date, right in your smartphone's address book.